ahmetemindilben/flatCAMto3DPrinter/README.md

 # flatCAMto3DPrinter
- A simple tool developed to use the GCODE file obtained from Flatcam in 3D Printer (Marlin)
+ A simple tool developed to use the GCODE file generated from Flatcam in 3D Printer (Marlin)